Character-Based Handwritten Text Transcription with Attention Networks: Experimental evaluation

-Stacked on the CNN is a single-layer bidirectional LSTM encoder with 256 hidden units and a two-layer Gated Recurrent Unit (GRU) decoder, each with 128 hidden units.
-Each RNN layer uses sampled softmax to handle a large target vocabulary without increasing training complexity \citep{2014arXiv1412.2007J}.
-The target vocabulary $\Sigma$ contains 95 characters, including case-sensitive alphanumeric characters and punctuation.
-We set the target embedding size to 300 because we find in the model selection phase that a larger-than-standard embedding size tends to improve validation set accuracy.
+Stacked on the CNN is a single-layer, bidirectional Long Short-Term Memory (BLSTM) encoder with 512 hidden units and a two-layer Gated Recurrent unit (GRU) decoder, each with 256 hidden units.
+The bidirectional recurrent layers allow the encoder to compute a representation that depends on both past and present characters in the sequence, and row-wise encoding refines the feature representation to include horizontal context.
+The attentional decoder interprets the feature representation, focusing on the most important columns of re-encoded features.

-We experiment with three different attention mechanisms for the decoder: standard softmax attention, sigmoid (i.e., Bernoulli) attention, and no attention (i.e., no function is used to obtain the weights).
+We train the networks for 200 epochs with a batch size of 8, stochastic gradient descent to learn the parameter weights, and the Adam optimizer to adapt the learning rate.
+As a regularization strategy, we implement $\ell^2$ regularization loss and data augmentation by applying random affine transformations to 20\% of the training set images, including scaling, translating, rotating, and shearing.
+In addition, we employ gradient norm clipping and gradient normalization in order to prevent exploding gradients.